urirmz/Portfolio/Java by Helsinki University/mooc-java-programming-i/README.md

 Printing
 You can use the pre-defined Java command System.out.println(), to which you need to provide the text inside the parentheses that you'd like to be printed:
 System.out.println("Hello World");
+System.out.print  works exactly like System.out.println, but it doesn't add a line break to the end of the output.

 Program Boilerplate
 In Java, our programs have to include some boilerplate code to function.
 This boilerplate, an example of which is shown below, for example tells the computer what your program is called.
 Below, the name of the program is Example.
 This name has to correspond to the name of the file that contains the source code (e.g. Example.java).